MicrosoftDocs/azure-docs/articles/cosmos-db/partial-document-update.md

 > [!NOTE]
 > In this case, the value at path `amount` will be set to `80000` (the operation) *only* if the value of `TotalDue` is 0 or it’s not present (the condition).

-## Document level vs Path level conflict resolution
+## Document level vs path level conflict resolution

 If your Azure Cosmos DB account is configured with multiple write regions, [conflicts and conflict resolution policies](conflict-resolution-policies.md) are applicable at the document level, with Last Write Wins (`LWW`) being the default conflict resolution policy.
 For partial document updates, patch operations across multiple regions detect and resolve conflicts at a more granular path level.